Black Star (group): History

 Black Star arose from the underground movement of the late 1990s, which was in large part due to Rawkus Records, an independent record label stationed in New York City.
 They, together with other members of the Native Tongues Posse, helped shape underground alternative rap, bringing it into the mainstream.
 Both Yasiin Bey and Talib Kweli have gone on to greater commercial and critical success in their solo careers.

 In 2001, Black Star performed "Money Jungle" with Ron Carter and John Patton for the Red Hot Organization's compilation album Red Hot + Indigo, a tribute to Duke Ellington, which raised money for various charities devoted to increasing AIDS awareness and fighting the disease.
 In 2002, the song "Hater Players" was used in an episode of The Wire, "The Cost".
 In 2005, hip hop website TheSituation.co.uk reported Kweli said that a new Black Star album was "in the pipeline".

 A second album, to be produced entirely by Madlib, was confirmed to be finished in November 2019.
 It was announced in 2022 that the album would be titled No Fear of Time.
 It was released on May 3 exclusively on the podcast platform Luminary.
 On June 20, 2023, the album was released on Bandcamp.

+The group performed twice live on Saturday Night Live, Season 48, Episode 6, hosted by Dave Chappelle, on November 12, 2022.